John Ramon III, Count of Cardona: Biography

 John Ramon III was ambassador to the pope for Alfonso V of Aragon and actively participated in the Cortes from 1449 to 1455.

-Shortly before beginning of the Catalan Civil War, John Ramon joined King John II of Aragon's army and was made Captain-General.
+Shortly before beginning of the Catalan Civil War, John Ramon joined King John II of Aragon's army and was made Captain general.
+He became the leading military figure of the Civil War, earning the complete trust and protection of John II.
+In 1465 he was one of the protagonists of the victory at Calaf.
 For his service he was awarded the Sicilian town of Alì Terme in 1463.
 After the Catalan war, John Ramon accompanied Ferran, Prince of Girona to the campaign of Roussillon.
 He went on to fight against French troops in the Ampurdan area at battle of Besós.

-As Viceroy of Sicily (1477–79), John Ramon moved to Italy accompanied by the infanta Joana, where he repressed the revolt of Leonard de Alagon and Arborea in Sardinia.
+As Viceroy of Sicily (1477–79), John Ramon moved to Italy accompanied by the infanta Joana, where he repressed the revolt of Leonard de Alagon y de Arborea in Sardinia.

 In 1479, John Ramon returned to Catalonia and was the trusted advisor of the new king Ferdinand II of Aragon, whom he counseled for years.
-In 1484 the king entrusted him as Captain-general of the campaigns against the count of Pallars and against the serfs of Pere Joan Sala.
+In 1484 the king entrusted him as Captain general of the campaigns against the count of Pallars and against the serfs of Pere Joan Sala.

-John Ramon III died in 1485.
+John Ramon III died in 1486.